Why you don't Get a Sak Yant at a Bamboo Tattoo Shop

 When you go to a genuine Sak Yant master (and can communicate with them), they will ask why you want a Sak Yant, discuss possible designs, and explain any modifications.
 If you use a guide, translator, or Sak Yant service, they will usually make sure you fully understand both the process and the meaning of your tattoo.

 Some Tattoo Shops and Tattoo Artists will be upfront and honest and tell you that their tattoo is an “Artistic replica” that has no meaning it is just a nice tattoo.
-And there is nothing wrong with this if you wanting to get a meaningless replica representation of Thai culture.
+And there is nothing unethical or wrong with this if you wanting to get a meaningless representation of Thai culture.

 Tattoo Artist Odd Justifications for making fake Sak Yant designs for Tourists

-It is the attempts by the customer to live a good life and that belief they have provide power for the fake tattoo and that makes it Spiritual.
 (While this is a good point and does relate to many spiritual designs, the bottom-line is the purpose of a magical and spiritual tattoo is to have a holy man make it.
 Not so much to rely on your own beliefs having the power to make something meaningless not meaningless)

-Because I (the Tattooist) make a replica of something I respect, it is an honor to have the fake Sak Yant because I appreciate and respect the real thing.
-(Not sure, this is just odd logic, or self delusion)
+3) Because I (the Tattooist) make a replica of something I respect, it is an honor to have the fake Sak Yant because I appreciate and respect the real thing.

-My Replica Sak Yant designs look better, with cleaner lines and I don’t try to scam people by taking them to Temples and use Monks.
-(Actual claim made by a popular Bangkok Tattoo Shop – real Sak Yant’s by Monks are somehow a scam)
+4) My Replica Sak Yant designs look better, with cleaner lines and I don’t try to scam people by taking them to Temples and use Monks.

 tattoo artist looking puzzled